ElianCodes/ElianCodes-frontend/src/pages/blog/26-08-21-adding-your-blogposts-to-your-github-readme.md

   - Programming
   - Github
   - JavaScript
-description: Add your blogposts to your Github README
 imgUrl: https://docs.github.com/assets/images/help/repository/profile-with-readme.png
-longDescription: Github profile README's are a very cool and personal way to tell something about yourself.
+description: Github profile README's are a very cool and personal way to tell something about yourself.
 One of the downsides to this is that it depends on a static format.
 Well, this is not necessarily true.
 Through the power of code and Github Actions, we can use JavaScript and generate a static file.
 layout: '../../layouts/BlogPost.astro'
 permalink: '26-08-21-adding-your-blogposts-to-your-github-readme'
 ---